 GOODLETTSVILLE, Tenn., Sept.
 24 /PRNewswire-FirstCall/ -- Dollar General Corporation (NYSE: DG) announced a series of officer-level promotions in the human resources, merchandising support and transportation departments.
 They are as follows:

-Melissa Buffington has been promoted to senior vice president of human
+Melissa Buffington has been promoted to senior vice president of human development and planning;

 Jeff Rice has been promoted to vice president of human resources;

-Rita Branham has been promoted to vice president of merchandise support;
+Rita Branham has been promoted to vice president of merchandise support; and

 Tony Davis has been promoted to vice president of transportation.